Guidance on School Routine and Expectations

-Children are asked to wear low healed, sensible black or dark shoes – not trainers please.
+Children are asked to wear low healed, sensible black or dark shoes.

-Temporary tatooes or transfers and nail varnish are not appropriate for school and children will be politely asked to remove them at home.
+Temporary tattoos or transfers and nail varnish are not appropriate for school and children will be politely asked to remove them at home.

 Hair colour is to be kept natural and hairstyles sensible and respectful.
 Children are asked not to excessively spike gel or decorate hair.
 Hair should be kept a natural colour.

-A named rucksack or book bag is required for taking home letters, books and homework.
+A named rucksack or book bag is useful for taking home letters, books and homework.

 Please make sure that your child has a suitable wet or cold weather jacket or coat and this comes to school for break times.